getlantern/gost/README.md

 ##### Pull in upstream updates

-If updates have been made upstream, you can pull these in using `gost get -u`.
+If updates have been made upstream, we can pull these in using `gost get -u`.
 It works just like `go get -u` and updates the target package and dependencies.

 ```
 gost get -u github.com/getlantern/flashlight
 ```

-You can even pull in changes from a specific branch
+We can even pull in changes from a specific branch

 ```
 gost get -u github.com/getlantern/flashlight specificbranch
 ```

-##### Push your gost get project and submit a PR
+##### Push our gost get project and submit a PR

 ```
 git push --set-upstream origin mybranch
 ```

-At this point, you can submit a pull request on GitHub, which will show all changes to all projects in your gost repo (i.e. your GOPATH).
-Once the PR has been merged to master, you can pull using git as usual.
+At this point, we can submit a pull request on GitHub, which will show all changes to all projects in our gost repo (i.e. our GOPATH).
+Once the PR has been merged to master, we can pull using git as usual.

 ##### Contribute changes back upstream to subprojects